 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Dr. Mayumi Y. Ogasa

 Are there any specific areas of research that this method could provide insight into?

+The method presented here is specific for cryo-SEM observation of tree stems.
+However, the protocol could be adapted for studying water transport and storage in any plant part.

 Can this method be applied to any other systems?